 The infographic above can help you avoid some of those spelling and grammatical goofs that would make you look silly and destroy your credibility, which we all know – leads to a soaring bounce rate.

-As a final check, have an editor review your copy, like I do, to reduce the likelihood of typos living on your landing page and hurting your credibility.
+As a final check, have an editor review your copy, like I do, to reduce the likelihood of typos living on your landing page and hurting your credibility and your conversion rate.

 4. Using Unrealistic Headlines

 There’s no doubt that the headline is important.
-In fact, it’s arguably the most important element of your landing page.
+In fact, it’s arguably the most important element of your landing page tactic.

 When you look at the perfect landing page, the headline comes first, because it’s the first thing the customer sees.

 Why is the headline so important?

 Ted Nicholas, a renowned direct response copywriter, said that 73% of buying decisions are made when customers look at the headline.
 And, Brian Clark asserted that 8 out of 10 people will read your headline.

 Given these reasons, you can see why a lot of people write unrealistic or wildly inflated headlines, but headlines like that will kill your credibility.

 Instead, write powerful and irresistible headlines that offer enormous value and are based on reality.